VIRTUAL-K4MI-CLUB/Master/README.md

 ($14) (2 month)

--Invite to vr meetupz (twice monthly)
+- Invite to vr meetupz (twice monthly)

--avatar picz in world (asthetic 3D photoz only) (memes and irl picz will not be accepted into world.)
+- avatar picz in world (asthetic 3D photoz only) (memes and irl picz will not be accepted into world.)

 -